-When a Member speaks at Full Council, they must stand and address the meeting through the Mayor.
+When a Member speaks at Full Council, they must stand and address the meeting through the Mayor, unless they are taking part in a remote virtual meeting at which this rule shall not apply.
 If more than one Member stands, the Mayor will ask one to speak and the others must sit.
 Other Members must remain seated whilst a Member is speaking unless they wish to make a point of order or a point of personal explanation.
 The Council will respect the particular circumstances under which some Members remain seated when they speak.